GerardoCaputo/GerardoCaputo/README.md

 ///

-Architect from Canary Islands   :sun: :build:
+Architect from Canary Islands

+:sun:

 Studying Teacher's Masters at @ULL